deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Source detection algorithm

 where $\M P$ is an operator performing the random temporal permutation of the images of $\V r$ and $\V h \left( \phi_p \right)$ in $\mathbb{R}^{N\times T}$ represents the spatio-temporal contribution of a synthetic source centered at location $\phi_p$ on a reference image at time $t_{\text{ref}}$, see Sect. \ref{eq:image_formation}.
 The number of sources $P^{\left[ s \right]}$, their contrasts $\lbrace \alpha_p^{\left[ s \right]} \rbrace_{p=1:P^{\left[ s \right]}}$ and their initial locations $\lbrace \phi_p^{\left[ s \right]} \rbrace_{p=1:P^{\left[ s \right]}}$ are free parameters.
 In practice, the number $P^{\left[ s \right]}$ of injected sources in each training sample is drawn uniformly in $\llbracket 1 ; 10\rrbracket$.
 This setting represents a realistic scenario since we expect a few faint point-like sources in the field of view.
 We denote by $P$ the total number of injected sources over the $S$ training sets, i.e. $P = \sum_{s=1}^S P^{\left[ s \right]}$.
-The initial locations $\lbrace \phi_p \rbrace_{p=1:P}$ of the injected sources are drawn uniformly per angular separation (i.e., the number of sources is in average constant per angular annuli).
-The range of injected flux is a critical choice.
+The initial locations $\lbrace \phi_p \rbrace_{p=1:P}$ of the injected sources are drawn uniformly in polar coordinates (i.e., the center of the field of view is more sampled than farther away).
+Note that we have compared this setting with a uniform sampling in cartesian coordinates (i.e., uniform density over the field of view), and we found very similar detection performance for both settings.
+The selected one (i.e., uniform in polar coordinates) slightly speeds up the training procedure, likely because the pre-processed observations fluctuate slightly more near the star than farther away, thus requiring more training samples to discriminate a source from the nuisance.
+The range of injected flux is also a critical choice.
 For instance, if the lower bound is too low, class overlap can occur and the model is not able to discriminate between sources and the nuisance component leading to a high level of false alarms.
 In the opposite case, if the upper bound is too low, evident bright sources will not be detected since there are no similar examples in the training set.
 In practice, we set the injection range in an unsupervised fashion.
 We train our model on sources which are challenging to detect with other methods: the contrast $\lbrace \alpha_p \rbrace_{p=1:P}$ of the injected sources is drawn uniformly in $\left[ 3\widehat{\sigma}_{\phi_p}^{\texttt{PACO}} ; 12\widehat{\sigma}_{\phi_p}^{\texttt{PACO}} \right]$ where $\widehat{\sigma}_{\phi_p}^{\texttt{PACO}}$ is the 1-sigma contrast reached by \PACO at location $\phi_p$.
 This setting covers both sources that are detectable above the standard $5\sigma$ detection confidence and sources whose detection confidence remains below the $5\sigma$ detection limit reached by \PACO.
 In practice, we found that this setting is suitable to detect both faint sources and bright sources without generating large number of false alarms.